Words by Meritxell Rosell

-The performance took place in Ljubljana in 2010, and it is an attempt on an hybrid man-animal existence experience carried out by injecting horse blood into Marion’s body.
-To avoid the immune reaction against the horse blood, red and white cells were removed from the horse’s blood and Marion was injected increasing doses of several horse immunoglobulins over a period of a few months.
-The day of the performance she also tried to communicate directly with the horse while donning some custom made horse stilts.
-This sort of ceremonial animal-man communion or blood-brotherhood raises debates on barriers between species and the supremacy of humans over animals.
+The performance took place in Ljubljana in 2010, and it is an attempt at a hybrid man-animal existence experience carried out by injecting horse blood into Marion’s body.
+To avoid the immune reaction against the horse blood, red and white cells were removed from the horse’s blood and Marion was injected with increasing doses of several horse immunoglobulins over a period of a few months.
+On the day of the performance, she also tried to communicate directly with the horse while donning some custom-made horse stilts.
+This sort of ceremonial animal-man communion or blood brotherhood raises debates on barriers between species and the supremacy of humans over animals.

 Your are an artist working in the intersection of art and the sciences of life in general and behaviour in particular.
 When and how did the fascination with them come about?

 I was born in a scientific environment, my mother and father were both researchers, she led a biophysics public laboratory and my father ran the hugest radio diagnostic hospital service in France.
-Naturally with them behind me, I studied Science… And unofficially I studied art and psychology, and started thinking about the social representation of the sciences.
-My studies curriculum seems mad: Physics, biology, chemistry, environment, psychology, anthropology, transcultural mediation, art history, visual arts… Actually I was pretty good in sciences, especially in biology and physics, but I couldn’t help being obsessed by art and culture, and most of all I have always been concerned by the Living, ethically and existentially.
+Naturally with them behind me, I studied Science… And unofficially I studied art and psychology and started thinking about the social representation of the sciences.
+My studies curriculum seems mad: Physics, biology, chemistry, environment, psychology, anthropology, transcultural mediation, art history, visual arts… Actually, I was pretty good in sciences, especially in biology and physics, but I couldn’t help being obsessed with art and culture, and most of all I have always been concerned with the Living, ethically and existentially.

-What are your aims as an artists working in between art and life science?
+What are your aims as artists working between art and life science?

-This is a complex question to answer… There are too many purposes I suppose: making life mechanisms understandable, growing awareness towards the Living things, wondering about your own life, even about human History… most of all we are facing a double turn as humans which is to be questioned and witnessed by art : We are exhausting our ecological environment on one side and strongly modifying it with chemistry and biotechnologies, actually both are extremely linked.
-This is a very perilous moment of our history, doing art around those topics is probably an attempt to put things together in order to help people to emotionally move beyond this thrilling period.
+This is a complex question to answer… There are too many purposes I suppose: making life mechanisms understandable, growing awareness towards Living things, wondering about your own life, and even about human History… most of all we are facing a double turn as humans which is to be questioned and witnessed by art: We are exhausting our ecological environment on one side and strongly modifying it with chemistry and biotechnologies, actually both are extremely linked.
+This is a very perilous moment in our history, doing art around those topics is probably an attempt to put things together in order to help people emotionally move beyond this thrilling period.

 What are the biggest challenges of Bio Art?

-First not to become simply illustrative of the scientific technologies, art should always be meaningful and emotionally powerful.
-Then to stay in an analytic position where it would not play the game of the Multinational Corporations, but still be able of using their technologies to make people aware of the importance of free-thinking and of the respect of life, especially of the original natural life we had on this planet before ruining it all.
+First not to become simply illustrative of scientific technologies, art should always be meaningful and emotionally powerful.
+Then to stay in an analytic position where it would not play the game of Multinational Corporations, but still be able of using their technologies to make people aware of the importance of free thinking and of the respect of life, especially of the original natural life we had on this planet before ruining it all.

 What directions do you imagine taking your work in?